lnieuwenhuis/ts-dc-bot/readme.md

    docker run <your tag>
    ```

-   This will start the bot and expose it on port 3000 as specified in the `docker-compose.yml` file.

 5. **Verify the Bot is Running:**

    Once the container is up, check the logs to ensure the bot has started successfully and is logged in to Discord.